myllynen/ansible-packer/README.md

 ## Quick Usage Example

-To build an image install [Packer](https://www.packer.io/), ensure Packer is available as _packer.io_ command is (create a sym link if needed), then clone this repo and run the playbook as shown below:
+To build an image install [Packer](https://www.packer.io/), ensure Packer is available as _packer.io_ command (create a sym link if needed), then clone this repo and run the playbook as shown below:

 ```